theomargel/ProtE/README.md

 ## How to install:

-If you already have R Studio in your PC skip to Step 4.
+If you already have R Studio and Rtools in your PC skip to Step 4.

 Step 1: Install R